Voice Tracking Explained

 Broadcasters usually talk in between tracks when on-air, like what’s just played, what’s up next, or discussing a topic.
 Automated shows do not allow you to speak between tracks as easily as a fully live broadcast.

-- Browsers: Voice tracking requires advanced browser technologies.
-We recommend using either Google Chrome (recommended), Firefox,or Microsoft Edge.
+Browsers: Voice tracking requires advanced browser technologies.
+We recommend using Google Chrome, Firefox, or Microsoft Edge.

-- Plans: Voice tracking is available on the Broadcaster and Station plans.
-If you are on the DJ plan then upgrade in Radio.co Dashboard > Settings > Billing > Change Plan.
+Plans: Voice tracking is available on Bronze plan and up.
+If you're on a lower plan, upgrade in Settings > Billing > Change Plan.

 Accessing Your Microphone

 Voice tracking audio is captured through your microphone.
-Set it up by going to your Radio.co Dashboard > Playlists and choosing a playlist you want to add a voice track too.
+Set it up by going to Playlists, then choosing a playlist you want to add a voice track too.
 Click the microphone button to bring up the recorder.

 Then the voice track management pop-up will appear.